 To Miss Bates at least, what a perfect opening.
 The short, declarative sentence, the use of that original “uninviting,” and then the long, complex sentence to follow, building a sense of our heroine: capable, but a little young, a little nervous, observant, conscientious, an eye on the road, an eye on her patient.
 There is a lovely sense of time and place: the “darkening sky of a December afternoon,” which, to Miss B., can only mean one delightful thing: the couple’s romantic entanglement and resolution will be accompanied by December’s movement towards Christmas.

-Ivo and Julia fall into a dream-like routine: they walk in the snow, care for the house and patient, share meals and converse.
+Ivo and Julia fall into a dream-like routine: they walk in the snow, care for the patient, share meals and converse.
 On Ivo’s first night in the house, Julia’s patient takes a turn for the worse.
 Julia seeks Ivo’s help.
 She goes to his room:

 She found the stranger in the third room she looked into, lying on his back on a vast fourposter bed, fast asleep.
 She put out an urgent hand and tapped a massive shoulder and he opened his eyes at once, staring at her with a calm which she found most comforting.